Gateway Network vs IIoT Architecture

-IIoT uses the MQTT protocol, which is incredibly lightweight and efficient, making it ideal in scenarios when connections to a remote PLC is achieved via Satellite and Cellular.
+IIoT uses the MQTT protocol, which is incredibly lightweight and efficient, making it ideal in scenarios when connections to a remote PLC is are achieved via Satellite and or Cellular communication.
 Additionally, it can safely support a large number of devices without placing a large strain on the network.

 Adding new nodes to IIoT Architecture is simple and cost efficient.
-New Edge Gateways or MQTT-Enabled Devices can be deployed with minimal effort, all while staying under budget.
+New Edge Gateways or MQTT-Enabled Devices can be deployed with minimal effort, all while staying under budgetwhile keeping costs low.

 Is MQTT replacing OPC-UA?